Eve Babitz: Career

 Despite her literary output, which drew frequent comparisons to Joan Didion and was critically acclaimed, much of the press about Babitz emphasized her various romantic associations with famous men.
-These include singer/poet Jim Morrison, artists (and brothers) Ed Ruscha and Paul Ruscha, and Hopps, the comedian and writer Steve Martin, the actor Harrison Ford, and the writer Dan Wakefield, among others.
+These include singer/poet Jim Morrison, artists (and brothers) Ed Ruscha and Paul Ruscha, the museum curator Walter Hopps, the comedian and writer Steve Martin, the actor Harrison Ford, and the writer Dan Wakefield, among others.
 Ed Ruscha included her in Five 1965 Girlfriends (Walker Arts Center's Design Journal, 1970).
 Because of this, she has been likened to Edie Sedgwick, Andy Warhol's 1965 protégée at The Factory in New York City.

 In Hollywood’s Eve: Eve Babitz and the Secret History of L.A., biographer Lili Anolik writes, "passing herself off as a groupie allowed Eve to infiltrate, edge into territory from which she'd otherwise have been barred."
 Reviewing this biography for The Nation, journalist Marie Solis wrote, "Babitz didn’t live a life free from patriarchy, but modern-day readers might surmise that she found a way to outsmart it.
 Despite her proximity as a Hollywood insider to the powerhouses of male celebrity, she rarely succumbed to their charms; instead, she made everyone play by her own rules."

 In 1997, Babitz was severely injured while in her car when she accidentally dropped a lit match onto a gauze skirt, which ignited and melted her pantyhose beneath it.
 While her lower legs were protected by the sheepskin Ugg boots she was wearing, the accident caused life-threatening third-degree burns to over half of her body.
 Because she had no health insurance, friends and family organized a fund-raising auction to pay her medical bills.
 Friends and former lovers donated cash and artworks to help pay for her long recovery.
 Babitz became somewhat more reclusive after this incident, but was still willing to be interviewed on occasion.
 In a 2000 interview with Ron Hogan of Beatrice magazine, Babitz said, "I've got other books to do that I'm working on."
 When Hogan asked what those books would be about, Babitz replied: "One's fiction and the other's nonfiction.
 The nonfiction book is about my experiences in the hospital.
 The other's a fictionalized version of my parents' lives in Los Angeles, my father's Russian Jewish side and my mother's Cajun French side."
 These books had not been published as of 2019.

 Babitz died of Huntington's disease at Ronald Reagan UCLA Medical Center in Los Angeles on December 17, 2021, at age 78.